Mike has a keen interest in the effects of politics in our culture. He has a unique way of simplifying complex concepts.

 The act of lowering one’s knee to the ground is a gesture of respect and worship when passing the blessed sacrament in the Catholic church.
 It was used in both the past and present during knightings as a means of showing reverence to a monarch.
-However, in sporting events, while the Pledge of allegiance and the National Anthem are playing, it can be considered by some as a sign of disrespect to the flag, the National Anthem, and the country.
+In sporting events, however, while the Pledge of Allegiance and the National Anthem are playing, it can be considered by some as a sign of disrespect to the flag, the National Anthem, and the country.

-Donald Trump has stated that Kaepernick's protest is not about race, but it is an act of disrespect towards the flag, the national anthem, the Pledge of Allegiance, the military, and the country.
-Trump suggested that the owners of NFL teams should fire the "SOB’s" who participate in the protests.
+Donald Trump has stated that Kaepernick's protest is not about race, but is an act of disrespect towards the flag, the National Anthem, the Pledge of Allegiance, the military, and the country.
+Trump suggested that the owners of NFL teams should fire the "SOBs" who participate in the protests.
 Many people think that because football players earn so much money, they should just be quiet, not protest, and be thankful that they are earning megabucks for what they do.

 Trump Changes the Narrative

 Trump has changed the narrative surrounding Kaepernick's protest.
-Rather than acknowledge that it's a protest against racial injustice, Trump says it is about showing a lack of respect for the flag, the country, and those who served in the military.
-Currently the NFL players, coaches, and owners have all come together to support this protest.
+Currently, the NFL players, coaches, and owners have all come together to support this protest.
 Trump doesn’t acknowledge that most of the players on NFL teams are Black.
 The word “team” here is very important.
-Trump, by his very nature is a divide-and-conquer type of person.
+Trump, by his very nature, is a divide-and-conquer type of person.
 He is not a team player.
-He did it with GOP candidates, the intelligence community, and now he is dividing the country into two camps, those who think this protest is about disrespect of the country and those who think it is about racial injustice.
+He did it with GOP candidates, and the intelligence community, and now he is dividing the country into two camps: those who think this protest is about disrespect of the country and those who think it is about racial injustice.

 In typical Trump style, he will stick to his interpretation of the protest and continue creating tweet storms, even though his interpretation of the protest is false.
 There is no telling what his real motivation is for doing this.
 It could all be a big distraction to take the focus off of health care, tax reform, North Korea, and/or the Russian investigation.

-It's okay for some people to pay reverence and praise to the confederate stars and bars and to Robert E, Lee who was a traitor and a slave owner.
-It's okay for Trump to place the blame of white supremacist's riots and actions in Charlotesville on both sides, but for some reason, Trump thinks that athletes who participate in Kaepernick's nonviolent protest by taking a knee are problematic.
+It's okay for some people to pay reverence and praise to the confederate stars and bars and to Robert E. Lee, who was a traitor and a slaveowner.
+It's okay for Trump to place the blame for white supremacists' riots and actions in Charlottesville on both sides.
+But for some reason, Trump thinks that athletes who participate in Kaepernick's nonviolent protest by taking a knee are problematic.

 Stakeholder's Analysis Summary